 “Dynamics of Learning and the Financial Instability Hypothesis” Journal of Economics, August 1992.

-“Crime and Punishment in Divided Societies” in Danielle Allen and Rohini Somanathan, eds., Difference without Domination: Pursuing Justice in Diverse Democracies, University of Chicago Press, forthcoming.
+“Crime and Punishment in Divided Societies” in Danielle Allen and Rohini Somanathan, eds., Difference without Domination: Pursuing Justice in Diverse Democracies, University of Chicago Press, June 2020.

 “Self-Falsifying Prophecies” in Lucas Bernard and Unurjargal Nyambuu, eds., Dynamic Modeling, Empirical Macroeconomics, and Finance: Essays in Honor of Willi Semmler, Springer, August 2016.